Fear of Foreigners – Xenophobia

-The Fear of Foreigners is Technically Known as Xenophobia and in the majority of cases is probably the expression of racial bias rather than a fear of foreigners per se.
+The fear of Foreigners is also known as Xenophobia and in the majority of cases is probably the expression of racial bias rather than a fear of foreigners per se.

-The majority of xenophobics have acquired their prejudicial beliefs as a result of media biases and an upbringing in which racial prejudices were openly expressed and/or justified.
+Many xenophobics will have acquired their prejudicial beliefs as a result of media biases and an upbringing in which racial prejudices were openly expressed and/or justified.

 Fear of Foreigners Symptoms